AI Policy Guide

 This section of the AI Policy Guide covers AI algorithms and machine learning, including supervised, unsupervised, semi-supervised, and reinforcement learning.
 It also discusses the challenges of algorithmic bias and opacity and the advantages of neural networks.

 Artificial intelligence (AI) algorithms serve two main functions: inference and learning.
-The goal of models is to produce statistical inference based on data—data for training the model and new data.
+The goal of AI models is to produce statistical inference based on data—data for training the model and new data.
 For instance, a chess-playing AI system must infer the chess move that, from all available moves, is most likely to lead to victory.
-Through learning, models improve their performance through iterative data analysis; this function is known as “training the model” or, more narrowly, “machine learning.”
+During learning, models improve their performance through iterative data analysis, which is known as training or, more narrowly, machine learning.

 This section introduces algorithms.
 It discusses varieties of models, the way they learn, the way they perform inference, and the key challenges inherent in their application and design.